moledoc/headers/README.md

 clang main.c -DTWO_SUM && ./a.out
 clang main.c -DMD5 && ./a.out
 clang main.c -DLOG && ./a.out
+clang main.c -DUTILS && ./a.out
+clang main.c -DLEX && ./a.out
 ```

 ## Notes

-* This repo is WIP, I'll be adding things as time goes on.
+* This repo is WIP, I`ll be adding things as time goes on.
 * idea: try using sym-linking headers to other projects
 * TODO: convert cool stuff from `depr` to new way